optionblox/yieldblox-docs/docs/Whitepaper.md

 5. *Governance txFunction*\
 The Governance txFunction is used to modify the protocol, from tweaking the interest rate calculation to modifying the core txFunctions.
 Governance is a three-stage txFunction.
     1. First Stage: The first stage creates a governance proposal by creating a proposal account that contains the proposed update's transaction hash as a signer.
 Users vote on the proposal by adding trustlines for `YES:proposalAccount` or `NO:proposalAccount assets`.
     2. Second Stage: At the end of a 3 day period, the votes are tallied by running the Governance txFunction again and providing the proposal account's public key.
-Each user account's vote is worth the number of governance tokens that the account holds.
+Each user's vote is worth the number of governance tokens that their account holds.
 If a proposal passes, then the proposal account marks itself as approved using an account data entry.
+If it fails the proposal account is deleted.
     3. Third Stage: After 2 days have passed, the governance txFunction is ran a third time and provided the proposal account's public key to carry out the third stage of the txFunction.
 This stage signs the proposed update's transaction hash approving it to be submitted.
 6. *Flash txFunction*\
 This txFunction allows users to take out flash loans.
 Users can borrow any amount of assets from the lending pool as long as they repay the assets in the same transaction envelope that they borrow them in.
 This txFunction will not be turned on initially.